-Laura Frank is the vice president for news at Rocky Mountain PBS and founder of the I-News division.
+Laura Frank is the president for news at Rocky Mountain PBS and founder of the I-News division.
 Laura is a Denver native who spent 20 years at newspapers, radio and public television around the country, specializing in in-depth reporting that requires data analysis and deep public records research.

 She has trained hundreds of journalists for more than a dozen media organizations, including the nation’s largest newspaper company (Gannett).
 Her work has been recognized in both broadcast and print, including a regional Emmy for documentary production in 1990 and as a top-10 finalist for the Pulitzer Prize in 2007 at the Rocky Mountain News.

 Laura started her first business at age 16 and began syndicating reports to radio and newspapers that same year.
 She is a Knight Fellow at the Center for Entrepreneurial Studies at the USC Marshall School of Business, and serves on the board of directors of the national Investigative News Network.

 Cynthia Hessin is host and executive producer of the Colorado State of Mind, the weekly news discussion series on Rocky Mountain PBS, where I-News’ original reporting appears regularly.
 She wrote and narrated the recent Rocky Mountain PBS I-News documentary, “Losing Ground: The Cliff Effect,” about a little-known trap in Colorado public assistance law which ensnares many single parents.

 Hessin is a Denver area native and previously worked as a reporter in two other local television newsrooms, KCNC and KMGH.
 Her honors include induction into the prestigious Silver Circle at the 2013 Heartland Emmy Gala.

 This honor is awarded to broadcast professionals who have worked in the industry for 25 years or more and have made substantial contributions to both their craft and their community.